fogus/spiel/wurfelspiel/pentwr/README.markdown

 Preparation
 ===========

-Each player gets 10 dice of differing colors, however a single color can be used which would slightly change the way a game is scored.
+Each player gets 10 dice of differing colors, however a single color can be used if desired.

 Goal
 ====

-WIP

-To have the most points on 2 of the 3 sides
+To have the most points on the majority of the three dice pyramid faces.

 Gameplay
 ========